supnate/rekit/README.md

 [<img src="/images/youtube.png" width="400" alt="Rekit Demo"/>](https://youtu.be/9lqWoQjy-JY "Rekit Demo")

-For Chinese, visit the demo on [Youku(优酷)](http://v.youku.com/v_show/id_XMTcyNTQxNzgwNA==.html):
+For Chinese, please visit the demo on [Youku(优酷)](http://v.youku.com/v_show/id_XMTcyNTQxNzgwNA==.html):

 ## Installation
 ```
 npm install -g rekit
 ```
 This will install a global command `rekit` to the system.
 Run the command to create a new project.
-Rekit is developed and tested on npm 3+ and node 4+, so this is the pre-condition for using Rekit.
+Rekit is developed and tested on npm 3+ and node 4+, so this is the prerequisite for using Rekit.

 ## Usage
 ```